Who is the world’s youngest judge?

 Under Massachusetts law, that statement does not match the legal powers of the office.
 The power to hear criminal complaints under Massachusetts General Laws, Chapter 218, Section 35A belongs to district court justices, associate justices, special justices, and clerk-magistrates.
 A Justice of the Peace is not on that list.

 So the office he held gave him no legal power to hear criminal complaints.
-Guinness repeated his statement in its published profile without checking it against the law.
+Guinness’s published profile repeated the statement without reconciling it with § 35A.
 That matters, because the legal powers of the office decide whether the record holder met Guinness’s own definition of a judge.

 V. Guinness World Records’ Own Definition